-One – the Waistband should fit snugly, with one finger travelling easily between the waistband and your body.
+The Waistband should fit snugly, with one finger fitting tightly between the waistband and your body.
 This allows for a comfortable fit with an un-tucked shirt, and a snug fit when tucked.
 Most trousers sit around the hips, with high-waisted trousers considered more luxury.

-Four – Creases are a beautiful statement, and bring formality to the pants, but they are harder to maintain, and can make alterations tricky.
+Creases are a beautiful statement, and bring formality to the pants, but can be tough to pair with the tapered look in vogue at the moment.

 At the end of the day, what matters most with trousers is that they look good and feel comfortable moving with you throughout the day.